Neil Reidman

 Neil Reidman (born early 1970s) is a British film and television actor.

 Biography

 Reidman was born in Birmingham, England.
 His parents were from Jamaica.
 At the age of 13 he began attending Birmingham School of Speech and Drama and soon after, he auditioned for the Central Junior Television Workshop.
 That audition landed him a spot at the Midlands Arts Centre.
 Later, he trained in method acting at the Rose Bruford College of Speech and Drama in London.
 His early work included roles in productions of Prince of Morocco, Merchant of Venice, and Pinocchio.
 He is perhaps best known for his role as Lt.
-Atillo in the popular BBC TV drama Doctor Who.
+Atillo in the popular BBC TV drama Doctor Who as well as Dr Michael Tendai in 'The Detectorists'.